peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### isIntegral
     public final boolean isIntegral()
-Gets a value indicating whether this object represents an integral number, that is, a number without a fractional part.
-Infinity and not-a-number are not considered integral.
+Gets a value indicating whether this object represents an integer number, that is, a number without a fractional part.
+Infinity and not-a-number are not considered integers.

 **Returns:**

-* <code>true</code> If this object represents an integral number, that is, a number without a fractional part; otherwise, . <code>false</code>.
+* <code>true</code> If this object represents an integer number, that is, a number without a fractional part; otherwise, . <code>false</code>.

 ### isNull
     public final boolean isNull()